-You will provide information about the Park, the foot paths which are best for exploring and experiencing the secret world of Paklenica and about the protected autochthonous plan and animal species.
+You will provide information about the Park, the footpaths which are best for exploring and experiencing the secret world of Paklenica and about the protected autochthonous plant and animal species.
 Information is the key.
 Let’s use it to protect the natural riches so that we can all enjoy them – today and in the times to come.

 Duties and responsibilities

 – provide the basic information and educates visitors about the Park’s rules and regulations in protected areas